WPIRoboticsProjects/INNDiE-cli/README.md

-# Axon CLI
+# INNDiE CLI

-This is a CLI used by Axon to interface with AWS.
+This is a CLI used by INNDiE to interface with AWS.